In January 2008, my mother’s high school friend Hannah mailed me photos from more than 50 years ago.

 Luckily, something deep inside of us remembers many things.

-That spring, I scraped the inside of my cheeks to send my DNA to the National Geographic Society’s Genographic Project to find out things that are hidden deeply inside my cells that even my mother, who gave them to me, never knew about.
+Sometime in 2007, I scraped the inside of my cheeks to send my DNA to the National Geographic Society’s Genographic Project to find out things that are hidden deeply inside my cells that even my mother, who gave them to me, never knew about.

 Watching the National Geographic/PBS production called The Journey of Man, I was fascinated that geneticists can trace the entire human ancestry back to its distant past, just by noting the mutations along the double helix strand of deoxyribonucleic acids or DNA.
-The DNA compounds have their own natural match — A (adenine) links to T (thymine) and C (cytosine) goes with G (guanine) — like yin and yang, light and dark, positive and negative, male and female — to make a whole.
+The DNA compounds have their own natural match — A (adenine) links to T (thymine) and C (cytosine) goes with G (guanine) — like yin and yang, light and dark, positive and negative, on and off — to make a whole.

 My test would only reveal my mother’s genetic line through my mitochondrial DNA (mtDNA), tracing back through time to the original woman in Africa, the genetic Eve, whose pattern of A/T and C/G markers have been preserved through the millennia from mother to daughter.
 One of my brothers would have do the test to trace our father’s genetic line because only they have inherited his y-chromosome.